tinyworldmap/tiny-world-map/README.md

 # tinyworldmap

-tinyworldmap is a world map designed for offline-first and low-bandwidth web apps.
+tinyworldmap is a world map for offline-first and low-bandwidth web apps.

 [Demo]()